Veronica German: Background

 German has lived in the Newport and Cwmbran area for nearly 30 years.
 She graduated at Aston University where she studied Chemical Engineering, as well as achieving a Masters in Biochemical Engineering at the University of Birmingham.
-While a third year student as part of her "sandwich degree" course, she was assigned to the pilot plant at Cadburys Bournville when they were developing the production of bubbles into the Cadbury Wispa chocolate bar where she "served" under her head of Dept. Dave Green.
+While a third year student as part of her sandwich degree course, she was assigned to the pilot plant at Cadburys Bournville when they were developing the production of bubbles into the Cadbury Wispa chocolate bar where she worked under her head of Dept. Dave Green.

 She was a teacher for 25 years, where she taught Science, Maths and ICT in many schools across the former Gwent LEA area.

 German has three children by her previous marriage, all born and brought up in Newport and educated locally at schools in Caerleon.

 Political career

 German served as a Newport Liberal Democrat councillor between 2004 and 2008.
 In May 2008, she was elected as a Torfaen councillor representing Llanyrafon North.

 In May 2010, the then Assembly Member for South Wales East, Mike German, her husband, was named to the House of Lords as a 'working peer' in the Dissolution Honours list.
 She succeeded him as an AM, as she was the next candidate on the regional party list in 2007.

 German took up her seat as Assembly Member for South Wales East in July 2010, making her the first new member of the Assembly since 2007.
 Immediately after taking up her new position, German pledged to continue to campaign for the tolls at Severn Bridge to be reduced.
 Whist an Assembly Member, she was the Welsh Liberal Democrat Spokesperson for Health, Local Government and Equalities, as well as a member of the Petitions Committee; the Equal Opportunities Committee; the Health, Wellbeing and Local Government Committee; and Legislation Committee No. 3.

 She failed to retain her list seat in the 2011 Assembly election.
 In the 2012 elections, she did not recontest her Llanyrafon North Council seat.
 She contested the Monmouth Assembly constituency during the 2016 election and the same seat in the 2017 general election, being unsuccessful on both occasions.

 For the 2021 Senedd election, German was selected as the Lib Dem candidate for the Torfaen constituency.
 She finished fourth behind the Labour, Conservative and Plaid Cymru candidates.